brian-oo/203notes/intro.md

 Hi.
 Welcome to EECS 203, Discrete Mathematics.
 In this class, we will study an introduction to discrete mathematics.
 [Wikipedia](https://en.wikipedia.org/wiki/Discrete_mathematics) defines discrete math as
 > the study of mathematical structures that are fundamentally discrete rather than continuous.
 In contrast to real numbers that have the property of varying "smoothly", the objects studied in discrete mathematics -- such as integers, graphs, and statements in logic -- do not vary smoothly in this way, but have distinct, seperated values.
 Discrete mathematics therefore exclused topics in "continuous mathematics" such as calculus or Euclidean geometry.

 Most math classes you may have taken up to this point are continuous, which makes sense because we live in a continuous world.
-The real world is not discrete in any manner really, every spec of a Picasso painting can be broken into smaller specs of paint, you can not parse Lake Michigan up by its drops, the temperature of a room is dictated by the continous flow of energy in and around in an infinite amount of particles.
+The real world is not discrete in any manner really, Picasso painted with brushstrokes --not pixels, you can not parse Lake Michigan up by its drops, the temperature of a room is dictated by the continous flow of energy in and around in an infinite amount of particles.

 However, looking up an image of a Picasso on the internet, no matter how high resolution, will lead you to a pool of pixels, each uniquely defined with a color value.
 As we approach the world of EECS, information becomes entirely digital.
 Data is discrete, time occurs in discrete steps, memory, programs, circuits, networks, algorithms are all **discrete**.